 IT Glue is actually pretty flexible when it comes to these scenarios.

-Only make documents available to authenticated users
+Make documents available to authenticated users only

-All documents created in IT Glue are only available to authenticated users by default.
+All documents created in IT Glue are available to authenticated users only by default.
 If an authenticated user needs access to a document, they must first have access to the organization where the document was created.
 The document's permissions will further define who has access.

 Create some documents that are for external use